CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas

-Finally, we evaluate each agent's chain-of-thought reasoning in terms of how it justifies the actions it is taking in the game.
+\textbf{Decision Justification Analysis.} Finally, we evaluate each agent's chain-of-thought reasoning in terms of how it justifies the actions it is taking in the game.
 To that end, we deploy the LLM-as-a-judge analysis framework by \citet{Guzman25:Corrupted}, powered by \gptfive{}.
-The judge reports whether a chain-of-thought reasoning contains the presence of any of $15$ possible justifications that we defined in advance (presented in full in \Cref{app:judge}). \geminib{} is excluded from these evaluations because it is the LLM model that we instruct to return decisions without any reasoning or explanations.
+The judge reports whether a chain-of-thought reasoning contains the presence of any of $15$ possible justifications that we defined in advance (presented in \Cref{app:judge}).
+This excludes CoT analysis of \geminib{} because it is instructed to return decisions without any reasoning or explanations.